Welcome to Volume 5 of Executed to Suppress His Message.

-Thus with the Matthew 10 and Mark 9 passages quoted above, the Lord was not discussing our modern theological version of Hell.
-Instead, Jesus warned those who refused to repent how they would be punished with an eternally-lasting death — a death that would culminate with their bodies being cast into the fires of the Valley of Hinnom.
+And therefore, with the Matthew 10 and Mark 9 passages quoted above, the Lord was not discussing our modern theological version of Hell.
+Instead, Jesus was warning 1st Century Jews how they would be punished with a death that would culminate with their bodies being cast into the fires of the Valley of Hinnom.

-Now that we know the truth about Gehenna (the Valley of Hinnom), let’s move on to some of Jesus’ teachings that were not modified by Bible translators.
-Notice how these passages take on an entirely different meaning when we know the history and purpose of Gehenna, that proper noun incorrectly rendered “hell” by the King James translators:
+And now that we know the truth about Gehenna (the Valley of Hinnom), let’s move on to some of Jesus’ teachings that were not modified by Bible translators.
+Notice how these passages take on an entirely different meaning, once we know the history and purpose of Gehenna, that proper noun incorrectly rendered “hell” by the King James translators: